hitjim/devict-accessibility/scratch.md

 A-hole Reason:
     Government agencies require 508 compliance, so developing software with 508 in mind makes your product usable by a broader audience...  like, hypothetically ... gov't agencies ... which might have a lot of hypothetical tax dollars to spend.
 So it would basically help you get your own money back ;)
-    Better search results, overlab with other best practices
+    Better search results, overlap with other best practices

 Tools for people with vision loss
 ---------------------------------